-The Si Performer monitoring system is comprehensive, yet simple.
+The Si Impact monitoring system is comprehensive, yet simple.
 The monitoring source (active monitor signal) will normally be the main LR mix, though will switch to any selection made in the Solo system - AFL or PFL busses.

-The active monitor signal is always available on the headphones output (located below the front of the console near fader 1) with level controlled by the MON LEVEL encoder.
+The active monitor signal is always available on the headphones output (located below the front of the console near fader 1).
+Monitoring level is normally controlled by the MON LEVEL encoder, though Main Fader and Mon Level Encoder functionality can be swapped using the LR/Mon Level Swap parameter in the Monitor Settings Menu.
 There is also a parallel Monitor Output Patch available allowing the engineer to connect control room speakers or headphone distribution, for example.